The Adventure of the Solitary Cyclist: Film and television

+In 2001, "Murder Rooms: Mysteries of the Real Sherlock Holmes" starring Charles Edwards and Ian Richardson, did an episode entitled "The Patient's Eyes" which involves a female cyclist being followed by a mysterious figure and implies the source of the story "The Solitary Cyclist."

-Radio
+Radio and audio dramas

 The story was adapted by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 27 April 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 A remake of the script aired on 20 June 1936 (with Gordon as Holmes and Harry West as Watson).

 Meiser also adapted the story for the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson.
 The episode aired on 26 October 1941.

 John Gielgud played Sherlock Holmes and Ralph Richardson played Watson in a radio adaptation of the story that aired on 30 November 1954 on the BBC Light Programme.
 The production also aired on NBC radio on 27 February 1955.

 Michael Hardwick adapted the story for the BBC Light Programme as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 It aired in 1964.

 An adaptation of the story aired on BBC radio in 1978, starring Barry Foster as Holmes and David Buck as Watson.
 It was adapted by Michael Bakewell.

 "The Solitary Cyclist" was dramatised for BBC Radio 4 in 1993 by Bert Coules as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson, and features Denis Quilley as Bob Carruthers, Susannah Harker as Violet Smith, David Holt as Jack Woodley, and Peter Penry-Jones as Williamson.

 The story was adapted as a 2015 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In 2024, the podcast Sherlock & Co. adapted the story in a two-episode adventure called "The Solitary Cyclist", starring Harry Attwell as Holmes and Paul Waggott as Watson..